RifatUS1418/tourism-website-client/README.md

   project link :  https://trip-advisor-4c844.web.app/
 This project is based on Full-stack with React framework , Firebasae, MongoDB, React-Bootstrap  & made with love.

- * Used React router & and Integrated Google Firebase which provides tools for tracking analytics, reporting and fixing app crashes, creating marketing and product experiment.

-* Integrated Google Login system
+•	Developed Login/Sign-in and Register system using firebase.
+•	Designed Private routes and users must be Login/Sign in to access protected pages.
+•	Users can see their bookings and remove their bookings in My Order Page.

-*  Made mobile friendly with responsive
+•  Made mobile friendly with responsive
-*  Integrated MongoDB database and Hosted on Heroku as a Back-End.
+•  Integrated MongoDB database and Hosted on Heroku as a Back-End.